marty1885/Athena/README.md

 Currently there are 3 backends avliable. `XtensorBackend` using the `xtensor`, `NNPackBackend` using `NNPACK`, `ArrayFireBackend` using `ArrayFire`.
 XtensorBackend is aimed at providing full fledged tensor operators and useable algorithms.
 And the NNPackBackend provides fast algorithms for other backends if running on sutable machine.

 The ArrayFireBackend is capable of using the CPU the GPU to compute.
 But it have sevier limits.
 Like tensors created from ArrayFireBackend can only have at mose 4 dimentions.
-And the ArrayFireBackend suffers from performance and stablity issue caused by ArrayFire.
+And the ArrayFireBackend suffers from performance and stablity issue within ArrayFire it self.
 This is under addressing now.
 Use it at your own risk.

 More backends built on faster libraries like `Eigen` and, `MIOpen` are planed.